ibhagwan/ts-vimdoc.nvim/README.md

 I created this plugin because I didn't want to generate vim help documentation from markdown sources.
 The current state of the plugin is that it "works" but the results are what I would consider "subpar".
 There is also no error handling, and the documentation is non-existent.

+I highly recommend you consider using [panvimdoc](https://github.com/kdheepak/panvimdoc) instead.
+I think the approach of babelfish is "cool" and hypothetically more customizable (since you have access to a pseudo markdown AST), but in general pandoc should be more robust.

 ### Ideas for contribution

 - Tangle multiple markdown files (lspconfig README.md and CONFIG.md for example)